President - Alyssa Metro

 Ian co-founded the Alberta Amphibian and Reptile Conservancy to create a conduit for people from all walks of life to be able to participate and contribute to the conservation of Alberta's herpetofauna.
 In 2014, he completed a population census of red-sided garter snakes and counted 2,453 snakes at the Eden Garter Snake Den to document the species decline in the area.
 He continues to work with AARC and enjoys seeing how far it has come since its inception.

 Originally from Edmonton, Alberta, Ian earned a Diploma of Animal Health Technology from Northern Alberta Institute of Technology in 2000.
+In 2018 he was accepted into the Academy of Veterinary Technicians in Clinical Practice as a specialist in Exotic Companion Animals.
 He is currently a veterinary technician in the zoological medicine service at Oklahoma State's Veterinary Medical Teaching Hospital.
-His research interests include blood cell morphology and parasitology of exotic pets and wildlife, wildlife conservation, diseases of wildlife, Inline image 1advancements in captive husbandry and in clinical procedures for minute patients.
+His research interests include blood cell morphology and parasitology of exotic pets and wildlife, wildlife conservation, diseases of wildlife, advancements in captive husbandry and in clinical procedures for minute patients.

 Favorite Quote: "When conserving endangered species, you don't have an animal problem, you have a people problem." - Bob Johnson, Toronto Zoo at the Amphibian Conservation Academy.